 Goldman, reflecting on special counsel Robert Mueller's indictment of 13 individuals linked to a Russian troll farm, took the opportunity to call out reporters covering the developments.

 "Most of the coverage of Russian meddling involves their attempt to effect [sic] the outcome of the 2016 US election.
-I have seen all of the Russian ads and I can say very definitively that swaying the election was
+I have seen all of the Russian ads and I can say very definitively that swaying the election was *NOT* the main goal," Goldman said at the start of a two-day tweetstorm, spanning Friday and Saturday.

 "The majority of the Russian ad spend happened AFTER the election.
 We shared that fact, but very few outlets have covered it because it doesn’t align with the main media narrative of Tump and the election," Goldman added.